apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Android 14’s storage disaster gets patched, but your data might be gone**
+**Barbra Streisand's memoir reveals relationship secrets and stage fright dating back to "Funny Girl"**

-You can read more about it [here](https://arstechnica.com/gadgets/2023/11/android-14-patches-ransomware-storage-bug-but-some-users-will-lose-data/).
+You can read more about it [here](https://www.salon.com/2023/11/07/barbra-streisand-memoir-revelations/).

 ## Requirements
 - Python 3.8